-Failure to review 408(b)(2) disclosures may constitute a “prohibited transaction” rule violation by the plan sponsor.
-If you’re unsure whether the disclosures provided to you are complete, consult ERISA counsel.
+Failure to review Section 408(b)(2) disclosures may constitute a prohibited transaction rule violation by the plan sponsor.
+If you’re unsure whether the disclosures provided to you are complete, consult an ERISA counsel.

 Monitoring your service provider is just as important as selecting one.
 As such, a fiduciary must follow a prudent, informed, and clearly documented monitoring process.

 To do this effectively, establish written criteria for evaluating the continued suitability of a service provider.
 Benchmarking your recordkeeper to its peers in relevant areas, tracking your plan’s health, and reviewing the plan’s fees are well-established ways of assessing suitability.

 Reviewing these measures, tracking their history, and comparing your plan against others may help you determine if your recordkeeper is improving participants’ retirement readiness.